How to Bend EMT Conduit: A Beginner’s Step-by-Step Guide

 How to Bend EMT Conduit: A Step-by-Step Guide to the 90-Degree Stub-Up

 The 90-degree stub-up bend is the most common bend you will make.
-Here is a step-by-step process for a piece of 3/4 emt conduit.
+Here is a step-by-step process for a piece of conduit.

-- Measure and Mark Stub-Up Height: Determine the final height you need the conduit to rise from the floor (e.g., 12 inches).
+- Measure and Mark Stub-Up Height: Determine the final height you need the conduit to rise from the floor (for example, 12 inches).
 This is your stub-up length.

-- Align and Secure the Conduit: Place the bender on the conduit, aligning the star or arrow symbol on the bender with your 6-inch mark.
+- Align and Secure the Conduit: Place the bender on the conduit, aligning the reference mark on the bender with your calculated mark.
 Ensure the conduit is firmly seated in the bender’s shoe.

-- Apply Steady Pressure to Bend: Place one foot firmly on the bender’s foot pedal and apply strong, steady pressure to the handle, pulling it towards you.
+- Apply Steady Pressure to Bend: Use your foot or mechanical advantage to steady the bender and apply steady, even pressure on the handle, pulling it toward you.
 Keep your eye on the degree marks on the side of the bender.

-- Verify the Bend Angle: Stop when the conduit handle is vertical, creating a 90-degree angle.
-You can place the bend on a flat floor to check for a true 90 and look for any “dog legs.”
+- Verify the Bend Angle: Stop when the conduit handle reaches the target mark for a 90-degree bend.
+You can place the bend on a flat floor to check for a true 90 and look for any twists or “dog legs.”
 Avoiding conduit dog legs (twists) is a key part of professional work.

-- Deburr the Conduit End: After cutting your conduit to its final length, always use a conduit reamer to deburr the inside and outside edges.
-This prevents wire insulation from being damaged during pulling.
+- Deburr the Conduit End: After cutting your conduit to its final length, use a conduit reamer to deburr inside and outside edges.
+This helps prevent wire insulation damage when pulling conductors (NEC requires reaming/cutting ends to remove rough edges).

 Mastering Advanced Bends and NEC Compliance